 Step 2: Teach your dog to walk by your side

 In most sports, dogs are taught to walk on the left side, but if you’d rather have your Akita on your right, that’s okay.
-It is essential to educate him to stay on one side to prevent him from weaving back and forth or running around you in circles.
+It is essential to educate them to stay on one side to prevent them from weaving back and forth or running around you in circles.

 Here’s how to do it correctly: